Angelisium/pictoid/readme.md

 # <img width="100%" src="./public/source/img/logo2.svg" alt="Pictoid">
 A new version of pictoid ❤
+Pictoid is a [Twinoid](https://twinoid.com) external application to collect and list the list of rewards available on Twinoid's games.
+This application also provides tools to allow users to better determine the rewards they have left to earn.

+`<insert some screenshot here>`

 ## Quick start
 Currently, the project is configured to run in a docker container with a traefik proxy (e.g. [adws](https://github.com/Angelisium/adws)).